 If you are travelling with an e-ticket, you generally don’t need to check-in and out.
 The ticket has your name, travel route and the date when it’s valid, and that’s enough.
-However many train stations in the Netherlands are equipped gates, and you need to open them to access the station.
+However many train stations in the Netherlands are equipped with gates, and you need to open them to access the station.

-Travelling 1st and 2nd class
+Travelling 1st and 2nd class in the Netherlands

-In most trains you can choose between travelling 1st and 2nd class, which differ in price and comfort of seating.
+In most trains in the Netherlands you can choose between travelling 1st and 2nd class, which differ in price and comfort of seating.
 The first class compartments have larger seats and more space between them, especially in the Intercity trains.